whaynes/STCW23/jekyll/assessments/Deck/OICNW-2-3E.md

 ### Condition

-{{ "On a ship at sea or a full mission ship simulator during an exercise at sea, and with a bridge team in place for navigating in congested near coastal waters with or without reduced visibility, and assigned to monitor the vessel’s position, communicate on the VHF, and all other bridge duties, using an IMO compliant ARPA, a GPS receiver and all other bridge navigational equipment normally found on a seagoing vessel." | markdownify }}
+On a ship at sea or a full mission ship simulator during an exercise at sea, and with a bridge team in place for navigating in congested near coastal waters with or without reduced visibility, and assigned to monitor the vessel’s position, communicate on the VHF, and all other bridge duties, using an IMO compliant ARPA, a GPS receiver and all other bridge navigational equipment normally found on a seagoing vessel.

 ### Performance requirement